zorrokid/film-freak/README.md

 - Assign different kind of properties for collection item
 - Fill in the basic info related to collection item (such as release name, media type, case type and condition)
 - Store items to local database
+- Search TMDB API for movies - search text can be selected from active image